 - The 1,924 capacity ship boasts 962 cabins, nearly 40 per cent with balconies, and spans 13 decks

-- Around 1,600 people, from partners, contractors and the Marella Cruises team, will provide over 200,000 working hours to deliver a dramatic multi-million pound make-over
+- Around 1,600 people, from partners, contractors and the Marella Cruises team, provided over 200,000 working hours to deliver a dramatic multi-million pound make-over

-- 45 square km of carpet will be laid, along with over 70km of data cabling and 650 Wi-Fi access points
+- 45 square km of carpet was laid, along with over 70km of data cabling and 650 Wi-Fi access points

 - All the ship’s waste is segregated and recycled where possible and we’ll spend around £220,000 on removing rubbish